hkhamvan263/Movie-Studio-COMP-163/README.md

 # Movie Studio Computer Science 163: Introduction to Computer Programming
-My third project for COMP 163 where I create a movie premiere schedule for a film studio.
+My third and final project for COMP 163 where I create a movie premiere schedule for a film studio.

 ## ⚠️Warning⚠️
 Submitting this project as an assignment or for a hackathon or an internship is a violation of Honor Code and prohibited.